Flood Information Center

 - FEMA Elevation Certificate Form

 - City of Des Moines Annual Progress Report for the Polk County Hazard Mitigation Plan

-The 100-year floodplain is the area that has a 1% chance of being flooded in any given year.
-However, depending on where you are located within the 100-year flood plain, your property may be subject to flooding more often than once every 100 years.
-Flooding typically takes place in spring and summer but can also occur in January and February from ice jams during unusually warm-weather periods, which cause rapid snow and ice melting.
+The mapped special flood hazard area, commonly referred to as the floodplain or the 100-year floodplain, is the area that has a 1% chance of being flooded in any given year.
+However, depending on where you are located within the floodplain, your property may be subject to flooding more often than once every 100 years.
+In addition, if your property is not located in the floodplain, that does not mean your property will not flood.
+Flooding typically takes place in spring and summer but can also occur in the winter months from ice jams during unusually warm-weather periods, which cause rapid snow and ice melting.

 Your homeowners' insurance policy will generally not cover losses due to flooding.
 Des Moines participates in the National Flood Insurance Program--which makes flood insurance available to everyone in the city.
 Information about flood insurance can be obtained from your insurance agent.
 You do not have to live in the floodplain to qualify for flood insurance.
 Property owners anywhere in the City can insure their buildings and contents, and renters anywhere in the City can insure their possessions.
 Insurance may be purchased which covers less than full property value, unless full value coverage is required by your lender.
 There is a 30-day waiting period, after the insurance is purchased, before it goes into effect.
 The city belongs to the National Flood Insurance Program's Community Rating System as a Class 7 community, which earns the citizens within special flood hazard areas a 15% reduction in flood insurance rates and those outside special flood hazard areas a 5% reduction in flood insurance rates.